Gurobi/gurobi-machinelearning/doc_source/source/index.rst

      model predicts from the input values and the actual values of the output in Gurobi's solution with the :py:meth:`get_error <gurobi_ml.modeling.AbstractPredictorConstr.print_stats>` function.

-For the list of frameworks and regression models supported please refer to the :doc:`supported`, section.
+For the list of frameworks and regression models supported please refer to the :doc:`supported` section.
-Note that, even though :py:func:`add_predictor_constr <gurobi_ml.add_predictor_constr>`
+Note that :py:func:`add_predictor_constr <gurobi_ml.add_predictor_constr>` :doc:`api/add_predictor_constr`
-the :doc:`api/add_predictor_constr` should add the correct model for any supported predictor, individual functions for each predictor are also available.
+should add the correct model for any supported predictor.
+Individual functions for each predictor are also available.

 For some regression models, additional optional parameters can be set to tune the way the predictor is inserted in the Gurobi model.
 Those are documented in the corresponding function linked from :doc:`supported`.